 The Irish Brandy Houses of Eighteenth-Century France

 The Irish traders in beef and butter who settled in the Charente area moved on to the rapidly growing brandy trade by the mid-eighteenth century.
-As world demand for brandy grew with urbanization and economic welfare, so did new markets develop for those families with contacts in Dublin and France's western seaboard.
+As global demand for brandy grew with urbanization and economic welfare, so did new markets develop for those families with contacts in Dublin and France’s western seaboard.

-The struggles of families such as Hennessy, Saule and Jennings, Otard, Galwey and Delamain are described in the pivotal period 1760-1793, when Ireland 'fleetingly became the central point of the international brandy business'.
+The struggles of families such as Hennessy, Saule and Jennings, Otard, Galwey and Delamain are described in the pivotal period 1760-1793, when Ireland ‘fleetingly became the central point of the international brandy business’.
 Family connections and intermarriage, trading problems, marketing and finance are detailed by Professor Cullen, against the background of a burgeoning French economy.
-This regional specialization by foreign merchants who went on to became household names is a fascinating study by Ireland's leading economic historian.
+This regional specialization by foreign merchants who went on to became household Irish brandy houses is a fascinating study by Ireland’s leading economic historian.